 Considering its size and specs, the SHV40 is actually quite heavy, weighing in at 148 grams.
 It's quite big because of the giant top and bottom bezels, measuring 72 × 144 × 8.6 mm (W x H x D).
 The battery is 2700 mAh and is non-removable.

-The Aquos sense SH-M05 has a top-mounted 3.5-mm earphone jack.
+The Aquos sense lite SH-M05 has a top-mounted 3.5-mm earphone jack.

-The Aquos sense SH-M05 is offered in three colours: white, black, and gold.
+It is offered in seven colours: white, black, gold, turquoise, pink, red, and blue.